charlesalec/Computer-Vision-Project/blog.md

         return self.shallow(batch_input)
 ````

 It consists of several layers of convolutions, Leaky ReLU together with Max pooling, and ending in a Multi Layer Perceptron (MLP) layer.
-This MLP layer is the only thing that makes the ConvWB and ConvCC blocks different, as they have a different number of outputs (3 and 9 respectively).These outputs are then applied to the pixel values of the image in the following way
+This MLP layer is the only thing that makes the ConvWB and ConvCC blocks different, as they have a different number of outputs (3 and 9 respectively).
+These outputs are then applied to the pixel values of the image in the following way
 <figure><img src="images/image-2.png" alt="Trulli" style="width:100%"><figcaption align = "center"><b>How the output of the ConvWB block is applied to the colors of the image</b></figcaption></figure>

 <figure><img src="images/image-3.png" alt="Trulli" style="width:100%"><figcaption align = "center"><b>How the output of the ConvCC block is applied to the colors of the image</b></figcaption></figure>

-Finally the new image is fed into the Shallow ConcNet block (explained in the first figure of this section and in the code snipet bellow) and the output is then a new image that should be easier for U-Net to preform image segmentation on.
+Finally the new image is fed into the Shallow ConvNet block (explained in the first figure of this section and in the code snipet below) and the output is then a new image that should be easier for U-Net to preform image segmentation on.
 This shallowNet consists of two convolutional layers with Instance Normalization and Leaky ReLU in between them.
 The output of this is then fed into the U-Net.
 ````python
     def shallowSQ(self,in_channels, hidden_channels, out_features):
         return nn.Sequential(